-While most mobile species will experience only transitory exposure from the Project's cables, some may be attracted to the hard-surface structures associated with the Offshore Project Components, which may provide an attractive habitat in an area where hard-surface structure is otherwise limited.
-Where the Inter-Array Cables and Offshore Export Cables connect to the WTG and Offshore Substation structures, they are not buried and the cables are brought closer together where they enter these structures.
-In addition, where cables cannot be buried because of physical obstructions in the seabed, the magnetic-field and induced electric-field levels will be higher, although the cables will be covered by external protection for short segments.
+While most marine species will experience only transitory exposure from the Project's cables, some may be attracted to the hard-surface structures associated with the Offshore Project Components, which may provide an attractive habitat in an area where hard-surface structures are sparce.
+At WTG and Offshore Substation structures where the Inter-Array Cables and Offshore Export Cables emerge from the seabed to connect to these structures, they are not buried and the cables are brought closer together where they enter these structures.
+At some other locations, short segments of unburied cable ((because of physical obstructions in the seabed) covered by hard surfaces of protective rock or mattress also may attract some species that prefer hard-surfaces.
+There, the magnetic-field and induced electric-field levels also will be higher, as the coverings may not achieve the same depth of cover as the seabed provides for most of the route..
 These protective coverings may attract some demersal species, regardless of the presence of magnetic and induced electric fields.

-Since these new habitats may encourage certain fish and shark species to spend a greater amount of time relatively close to these structures, and they would be expected to move freely throughout the environment around these structures from top to bottom, a conservative estimate of average exposure over a medium term (hours, days) was calculated for the average EMF level in a volume of the water column adjacent to these structures or above the mattress-protected cables.
-These field levels were compared to those reported in the scientific literature where physiologic responses were measured over longer periods than are typically used for acute behavioral studies.
+Since these new habitats may encourage certain fish and shark species to spend a greater amount of time relatively close to these structures, and they would be expected to move freely throughout the environment around these structures from top to bottom, a conservative estimate of average exposure to EMF over a medium term (hours, days) was calculated for the average level in volumes of the water column adjacent to these structures or above the mattress-protected cables.
+In the case of the WTG, Inter-Array Cables are installed inside the monopile and so exposures were evaluated where the cables exit near the base of the monopile.
+At the OSS where the power cables are contained inside J-tubes (J-shaped metal conduits for Project Cables), two evaluation volumes were considered based on the configuration of cables and on species which might inhabit the two different areas.
+The first evaluation volume is near the structure base and the second evaluation volume is higher in the water column.
+Each of these evaluation volumes were defined for both the east and south faces of the jacket structure.
+Details of the WTG and Offshore Substation evaluation volumes are provided in Attachment D. The average field levels corresponding to these volumes were compared to field levels reported in the scientific literature where physiologic responses were measured over longer periods than are typically used for acute behavioral studies.

-This height is consistent with recommendations in international exposure assessments (e.g., ICES 2019; ICNIRP 2010) and is meant to capture species swimming in close proximity to the seabed.
+5 This height is consistent with recommendations in international exposure assessments (e.g., ICES 2019; ICNIRP 2010) and is meant to capture species swimming in close proximity to the seabed.